 There are some trees that need full sun all day long to make the best fruit, while others can produce a good crop with only six hours of direct sun.
 These partial shade fruit trees include pears, plums, and the American native pawpaw.
 Numerous small fruits produce well in partial shade, including raspberries, blackberries, and the other so-called bramble berries.
 Also, some grapes, including muscadines and scuppernongs, produce fine crops in just six hours of sunlight.

 Regular fruit tree pruning also increases light penetration, which improves fruit quality.
 Summer and winter pruning are beneficial for different reasons.
 In winter, remove dead, weak, or diseased branches, and branches that cross over or rub.
 Winter pruning allows trees to focus their energy on the strong, healthy wood when spring growth starts.
-In summer, remove branches that are unsafe, old and non-productive, and those that are too big.
+In summer, remove branches that are unsafe, non-productive, or too big.
 Both types of pruning can be done to increase sunlight and air circulation within the foliage.